sandeepnegi1996/til_sandy/README.md

 Repository while learning new things we can write down it here

+### Error
+1. Sometimes I edit an excel that is used in the program and then run the code i get the error this is since
+   I am some kind of dumb who forgets to close the file :boom:

 ### Keyboard Shortcuts
 1. Select a word :- ctrl+shift+LeftArrow